Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 }
 ```

-That's all you need at the moment.
-Let's work now on defining the entities exposed by the API.
+As you can see there the `data-source` property specifies that our chosen `database-type` is `cosmos`, with the `connection-string` we passed to DAB CLI.

+>Take a look at the [DAB Configuration File Guide](../configuration-file.md) document to learn more about the configuration file.

+With the configuration file in place, then it's time to start defining which entities you want to expose via the API.

 ## Add Book and Author entities